stefanvr/MyPersonalSite/content/blog/markdown.md

 title: Markdown
 created_at: 2014-01-08 23:00
 kind: article
-tags: [flow]
+tags: [flow, shell, markdown]
 tldr: Shell live writing Markdown using Mou - clone github wiki, write some mark down, save, commit, push, WOOT!

 ---

 # Living in a Shell

 [Markdown] is very popular these days for various reasons.
 One of those is the ability to write wiki pages, which can be rendered a bit more pleasant for the reader eyes.
 As text only gives an easy diff[^1] and wikis proof that rendering it can be nice too.
-Some times even fancy things like embedding [Websequencediagrams] is possible.
+Some times even fancy things like embedding [Websequencediagrams] is possible, diagram.

 So what about living inside a shell?